Meeting and surpassing all audience expectations on a daily basis.

 It's not a static economy.

-If you if you're a bank and you don't follow orders.
+This is what happens if you're a bank and you don't follow orders.

-I asked my attorney general to establish to investigate the kind of activity banks took when they packaged and sold risky mortgages.
+I asked my attorney general to establish, to investigate the kind of activity banks took when they packaged and sold risky mortgages.

 And that task force is ramping up its work as we speak.

-We're gonna speed assistance to homeowners.
+We're going to speed assistance to homeowners.

-We forwarded them, we made them do it.
+We made them do it.

-We forced them to make these loans, and now we're going to investigate what they did when they packaged these worthless loans.
+And now we're going to investigate what they did when they packaged these worthless loans.

-They were supposed to eat the lost.
+They were supposed to eat the loss.

-That was their civic duty, and they found a way to make money on this, and that ticks us off.
+And they found a way to make money on this.

-So I'm sending Holder out there with some guns left over from Fast and Furious, and we're gonna find out what happened.
+So I'm sending Holder out there with some guns left over from Fast and Furious.

 So the banks now are under the threat of investigation all over again.

-Okay, Lenny Wilkesbury, Pennsylvania.
+Okay, Lenny, Wilkesbury, Pennsylvania.

 I'm glad you waited.